 The cardboard installation template for the 1470 AST is specifically made for bridges that the saddle is at a slight angle to the bridge pinholes.
 It could be that the guide is too long for the space.
 If so, the template can be trimmed with scissors slightly to accommodate this.
 If the template does not fit the space, even after trimming, the pickup may be installed by hand.
 Although the instructions do not specify how to do this, if you carefully read the instructions you will be able to adapt them to perform the installation by hand.
 It really is not that hard or critical to install if you are careful.

 If the pickup does not fit to the bridge plate because the bracing is too close, the pickup can be mounted behind the bridge plate at the soundboard.

 For classical guitars the installation the AST is done by hand without the guide.
 For most classical guitars the AST is placed inside the guitar parallel to center brace that runs parallel to the strings on the bass strings side at the area between the bridge and soundhole.
 Sometimes there is also a flat brace running parallel under the bridge.
 The AST should be placed so that the AST is on the bass side of the brace running parallel to the strings and that part of the active area of the AST, that has the lead to the preamp, goes on the brace for the bridge.
 If the brace there is too tall put the AST in front of the brace.
-Please read the instructions carefully and adapt them to the installation.
+Please read the instructions carefully and adapt them to the installation

 To test fit the 1470 AST in a guitar with a bridge plate, take the cardboard installation template from the tray in the box.
-Notel There is a small 4.5 mm (.18") round and a 4.5 mm (.18") elongated part that both need to be punched out to make their respected guide holes.
+Note!
+There is a small 4.5 mm (.18") round and a 4.5 mm (.18") elongated part that both need to be punched out to make their respected guide holes.
 The 4.5 mm round guide hole is for the low "E" bridge pin and the elongated guide hole to fit at the high "E" bridge pin inside the guitar.
 Peel away the protective covers from the two adhesive dots on the cardboard.
 Do not peel away the actual AST mounting adhesive protective cover yet!

 The placement of the AST is important for connection to the preamp.
-For the A2 preamp, the AST's lead goes away from the high "E" side of the bridge area and towards the strap pin at the butt end of the quitar
+For the A6T preamp, the AST's lead goes away from the low "E" side of the bridge area and towards the upper bout of the guitar (see pictures).
+When using A6T in left-handed guitars the lead of the AST should be turned around, with the red B-Band logo still up, so it goes the opposite way and will reach the preamp.